carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 it changes the shell's idea of what directory we are in.
 The `cd` command is akin to double clicking a folder in a graphical interface to get into a folder.

-We will now move into the`project` directory we saw above (you will need to know your project code).
+We will now move into the`project` directory we saw above.
 We can use the following of commands to get there:

 ~~~
-{{ site.remote.prompt }} cd /nesi/project/<projectcode>
+{{ site.remote.prompt }} cd /nesi/project/nesi99991/resbaz2021
 ~~~
 {: .language-bash}

 You will notice that `cd` doesn't print anything.
 This is normal.
 Many shell commands will not output anything to the screen when successfully executed.
-But if we run `pwd` after it, we can see that we are now in `/nesi/project/<projectcode>`.
+But if we run `pwd` after it, we can see that we are now in `/nesi/project/nesi99991/resbaz2021`.

 ~~~
 {{ site.remote.prompt }} pwd